iziliev/MedicalCenter/README.md

 ### 2. Database Migrations
 would be applied when you run the application, since the `ASPNETCORE-ENVIRONMENT` is set to `Development`.
 If you change it, you should apply the migrations yourself.

-users(can use `Facebook` or `Google` profile), doctors and administrator can Login by username or email and theur password.
+users(can use `Facebook` or `Google` profile), doctors and administrator can Login by username or email and their password.

 ### 3. Seeding sample data
 would happen once you run the application, including Test Accounts: